The Stihl SH 86 C-E is a 3-in-1 blower/vacuum/mulcher delivering 444 CFM at 170 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Overview of the Stihl SH 86 C-E

-- Power: The Stihl SH 86 C-E is a gas-powered blower with a maximum air volume rating of 444 cubic feet per minute (CFM) and an air speed of 170 MPH.
+- Power: The Stihl SH 86 C-E is a gas-powered leaf blower.
+It sports a max air speed of 170 MPH and a max air volume rating of 444 cubic feet per minute (CFM).

 - Handling: With its handheld design, this leaf blower was created with portability in mind.
 Most users will have no problem using it almost anywhere.
 However, for a gas-powered handheld blower, the Stihl SH 86 C-E is heavier than most, weighing 12.3 lbs.